Thorsten Fink: Early career

 While still playing for Bayern, he had already graduated from Cologne Sport University, in December 2005, after taking a course on coaching.
 From 5 September 2006, he began coaching Red Bull Salzburg's reserve side.
 After the departure of Lothar Matthäus as the assistant of head coach Giovanni Trapattoni, Fink stepped up and became the new assistant.

-Fink took over as head coach of FC Ingolstadt 04 on 4 January 2008, replacing Jürgen Press, who was sacked on New Year's Day.
+Fink took over as head coach of FC Ingoldstadt on 4 January 2008, replacing Jürgen Press, who was sacked on New Year's Day.
 He appointed Heiko Vogel as his assistant.
 His first match was a 3–1 win against VfB Stuttgart II.
 Ingolstadt finished the 2007–08 season in second place.
 Ingolstadt started the 2008–09 season by losing to Hamburger SV in the first round of the German Cup.
 Fink was fired on 22 April 2009.
 He finished with a record of 16 wins, 11 draws, and 17 losses.
 His final match was a 3–2 loss against SC Freiburg.
 Ingolstadt were in 17th place when Fink was sacked.

-FC Basel
+Basel

-On 9 June 2009, Fink was appointed manager of FC Basel as replacement for Christian Gross.
+On 9 June 2009, Fink was appointed manager of Basel as the replacement for Christian Gross.
 Fink took his assistant Vogel with him.
-His first match was a 2–0 loss to FC St. Gallen on 12 July 2009.
-In domestic affairs Basel swept the board in 2009/10.
-Despite a poor start to the season, Finks' side came back to win the 2010 Super League title on the last day of the season with an away win against favourites BSC Young Boys in the Stade de Suisse.
+His first match was a 2–0 loss to St. Gallen on 12 July 2009.
+In domestic affairs, Basel swept the board in the 2009/10 season.
+Despite a poor start to the season, Fink's side came back to win the 2010 Super League title on the last day of the season with an away win against favourites Young Boys at the Stade de Suisse.
 Young prospect Valentin Stocker and club legend Scott Chipperfield gave Basel the goals in the 2–0 victory on 16 May.
-FC Basel won the Swiss Cup Final 2010 with a 6–0 victory over FC Lausanne-Sport on 9 May.
-Basel started the 2010–11 season against FC Zürich on 20 July.
+Basel won the Swiss Cup Final 2010 with a 6–0 victory over Lausanne-Sport on 9 May.
+Basel started the 2010–11 season against Zürich on 20 July.
 With Fink Basel also won the 2011 Super League title and the 2011 Uhrencup.
 Fink left the club in October 2011.
-His final match was a 5–1 win against FC Schötz in the Swiss Cup.
+His final match was a 5–1 win against Schötz in the Swiss Cup.

-Fwayo Tembo left FC Basel after he accused club coach Thorsten Fink of making racist remarks towards him during a training session.
+Fwayo Tembo left Basel after he accused club coach Thorsten Fink of making racist remarks towards him during a training session.
 Fink is reported to have told a collaborator to "get the monkey down from the tree."